 - You must be at least 62 years old to receive benefits but if you wait until you’re 70 the benefit payout is much higher.

 - You cannot be resident in Cuba or North Korea.
 Although, if you were a resident in Cuba or North Korea and you move, you can get back Social Security payments you would have received in those countries once you obtain residency in an approved country.

 - Lastly, payments cannot be sent to some specific countries, while others restrict payments.
 Because this list can change, it’s best to check the Social Security Administration website to get the latest updates on this.

 Again, there’s a number of rules that you would need to look into depending on where you live and the specific tax treaties set up with those countries.
-For complete information please have a look at the Social Security website.
+For complete information and to learn if a foreign spouse receives social security benefits, please have a look at the Social Security website.